 Before your appointment

-• If you take Warfarin, Clopidogrel or other blood thinning medication please read the Alert as you may need to have an INR test seven days before your procedure.
+- If you take Warfarin, Clopidogrel or other blood thinning medication please contact the Endoscopy Nurses when you receive this information on 01223 216515.
+You may need to stop your medication prior to your procedure.
+If you take Aspirin only please continue.

 On the day